-In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the Sheriff's budget presentation as well as the schedule of funding progress for their Other Post Employment Benefit (OPEB) Plan.
-The budgetary comparison statement is included as "required supplementary information" for the General Fund.
-These statements and schedules demonstrate compliance with the Sheriff's adopted and final revised budget.
-Required supplementary information can be found starting on page 46 of this report.
+In addition to the basic financial statements and accompanying notes, this report also presents certain Required Supplementary Information concerning the Sheriff's budget presentation for the major fund and the funding progress of the Other Post Employment Benefits (OPEB) Plan.
+The RSI can be found on pages 44-45 of this report.

+The budgetary comparison statement for the General Fund demonstrates compliance with the Sheriff's adopted and final revised budget.